adityachaudharycode/MentorVerse/README.md

 - Real-time chat service
 - Resource sharing platform
 - Analytics dashboard for mentors
-- Student progress tracking easily
+- Student progress tracking easily done
 - Scheduling system for mentoring sessions will be so useful for them